jrgreen/jrgreen.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Join us at <a href="https://the-frontiers-of-nanoscale-thermodynamics.raiselysite.com/"><i>Information Engines at the Frontiers of Nanoscale Thermodynamics 2026</i></a> in Telluride, Colorado from August 17-21, 2026.
-The workshop is hosted by the Telluride Science & Innovation Center</a> and supported by the Army Research Office.
+The workshop is hosted by the Telluride Science & Innovation Center and supported by the Army Research Office.